Risk Management Committee Charter (Revision No.9)

 In this Charter

-1. “The Company” means PTT Exploration & Production Public Company Limited and PTTEP’ s subsidiaries.
+1. “The Company” means PTT Exploration & Production Public Company Limited (PTTEP) and PTTEP’ s subsidiaries.

-2. “Board” means Board of Directors of PTTEP.
+2. “Board” means the Board of Directors of PTTEP.

-3. “Risk Management Function” means the function that is appointed by the Chief Executive Officer to be responsible for Enterprise Risk Management in accordance with the Company’s Enterprise Risk Management Policy and Framework defined by Risk Management Committee.
+4. “Risk Management Function” means the function that is appointed by the Chief Executive Officer to be responsible for Enterprise Risk Management in accordance with the Company’s Enterprise Risk Management Policy and Framework defined by the company.

 3. Appointment

-The Board appoints the Risk Management Committee which is composed of at least three PTTEP directors, with at least one of the committee member being an independent director.
+The Board appoints the Risk Management Committee which is composed of at least three PTTEP directors, with at least one Committee Member being an Independent Director.

-One of the committee members is to be nominated to be the Chairmen and the Head of Risk Management Function is appointed as the Secretary of the Risk Management Committee.
+One of the Committee Members shall be nominated to be the Chairman and the Head of the Risk Management Function is appointed as the Secretary of the Risk Management Committee.

 4. Qualification

-2. Is to dedicate sufficient time to perform the Risk Management Committee’s duties and responsibilities.
+2. Be able to devote adequate time to perform the Risk Management Committee’s duties and responsibilities.

 5. Duties and Responsibilities

-The duties and responsibilities of Risk Management Committee are as follows;
+The duties and responsibilities of the Risk Management Committee are as follows;

-1. Define Enterprise Risk Management Policy and Framework including providing guidance and recommendations to the Board and Managements on key risks and mitigations.
+1. Define the Enterprise Risk Management Policy and Framework including providing guidance and recommendations to the Board and Management on key risks and mitigations.

-2. Review Risk Appetite Statement prior to the Board approval as well as approve corporate level Risk Metrics & Limits and monitor the results regularly.
+2. Consider the Risk Appetite Statement and Corporate Level Risk Metrics & Limits prior to submission to the Board for approval as well as monitor the results regularly.

-5. Support Risk Management Function in assessing key risks and advise on other potential risks which may impact the Company on continuous and efficient risk management in comparable to leading companies as well as assign tasks related to PTTEP risk management for the Risk Management Function to perform.
+8. Support the Risk Management function in assessing key risks and advising on other potential risks that may impact the corporate level to ensure continuous and effective risk management in line with industry best practices.
+This includes the authority to directly assign tasks related to PTTEP's risk management to the Risk Management function.

-6. Report key risks and results of risk management to the Board regularly and promptly alert all concerned any significant events related to risk management to the Board.
+9. Report key risks and results of risk management to the Board regularly and promptly alert all concerned of any significant risk management events.

-7. Disclose the committee’s performance in the company’s annual report.
+10. Disclose the Committee’s performance in the Company’s Annual Report.

-8. Regularly review and update its own charter to ensure its appropriateness.
+11. Review and update its own charter to ensure its appropriateness and effectiveness.

-9. Perform other duties relating to PTTEP risk management as may be assigned by the Board.
+12. Perform other risk management related duties as may be assigned by the Board.

-In order to perform these duties, the Risk Management Committee may seek independent opinions from any other professional counselors when it is deemed necessary and appropriate, including providing the training and development courses to the committee members for knowledge related to the company activities enhancement.
+In order to perform these duties, the Risk Management Committee may seek independent opinions from any other professional counselors when it is deemed necessary and appropriate, including provision of training and development courses related to enhancing knowledge of company activities for the Committee Members.
 PTTEP is to be responsible for the expenses.

 The Risk Management Committee is responsible directly to the Board according to the duties and responsibilities, while the responsibilities for all activities of PTTEP towards third person are still vested in the entire Board.